Emilio-Bruno/Multi-Unfollower-for-instagram/README.md

 # Multi Unfollower for instagram
 You can select multiple profiles to unfollow at once.
-Remember to use python3 for this application
+Remember to use python3 for this application.
 ## installation Needed
 ```
 pip3 install requests